Hey Ovo,

 Field notes inbox

-When AI can't match a worker's report to a task, it sends you a refined summary.
+When Ovo can't match a worker's report to a task, it sends you a refined summary.
 One tap: attach to the right task, log as XW, add as a new task, or dismiss.
 Nothing falls through.
-AI never invents a task ID.
+Ovo never invents a task ID.

 Defensible audit trail